engineersamuel/vim-crash-course/challenges/challenge04.md

 # Challenge 04 - Moving and selecting within brackets

 This challenge is designed to get you used to selecting motion and selection within brackets `{}[]()`.
-You'll use this practically every single day when workin in code.
+You'll use this practically every single day when working in code.

 #### Commands

 * `di(` delete in `(` parenthesis.
 * `%` will jump to the matching `{}[]()` bracket.

-This challenge can be accomplished exclusively with some or more of the commands plus commands from previous challenges for editing.
+This challenge can be accomplished exclusively with these commands plus commands from previous challenges for editing.

 #### Advanced

 * `vi("ay` If executed will yank the selection between `()` to the `a` buffer.
 * `"aP` will paste buffer `a` in place.
 * `J` (shift+j) will bring the move and append the line below your cursor to the line your cursor is on.
 This could be helpful for the very last input in this challenge.

 ## Challenge